Islamic SHS Demo: All 39 student-victims discharged from hospital

 A police statement said the conduct of officers who responded to the protest by the students fell short of the professional police conduct on crowd control.

-About twenty students were hospitalized after police fired pepper spray and warning shots to disperse the crowd of students who had blocked the road during the protest.
+About twenty students were hospitalised after police fired pepper spray and warning shorts to disperse the crowd of students who had blocked the road during the protest.

 Students and Police officers who were injured in the process have been treated and discharged.